dpsframework/dpsFrameworkBuilder-2.1/README.md

 ## 1.2.
-JADE Agents for Production Systems governance (**dpsframework.PSAgents**)
+JADE Agents for Production Systems governance (**dpsAgents-2.1.jar**) artifact

-Java library (artifact): **dpsframework-agents-2.1.jar**.
-It allows creating new JADE Agents with the capacity to deploy distributed production systems.
+Java library **dpsAgents-2.1.jar**: It allows creating new JADE Agents with the capacity to deploy distributed production systems.
 This library also uses the following components:

 - Description and functions: